People with a cervix welcome the possibility to self-collect their sample for cervical cancer screening at home.

 Not only can self-collection increase screening coverage, but it is also seen by experts as a method of choice for the future of cervical cancer screening programmes.1,2,10

-Self-collected and clinician-collected samples provide a similar performance for the detection of precancerous lesions when used with PCR-based HPV tests.2
+Self-collected and clinician-collected samples provide similar performance for the detection of precancerous lesions when used with PCR-based HPV tests.2

 A meta-analysis of 56 test accuracy studies and 25 randomised trials concluded that PCR-based hrHPV assays were as sensitive and specific on self-collected samples as on clinician-collected samples.2